 A seven-member committee was formed with the task of facilitating the acquisition of the rail corridor from the Pioneer Valley Railroad from Coleman Road to Route 10 near Sheldon’s Ice Cream.
 The group is also charged with facilitating the design and construction of the greenway.

 To date, they have focused on identifying funding streams, negotiating with the Railroad and engaging in outreach to the residents, town leaders, elected state representatives and other greenway groups.

 For more information on the progress of the Southampton Greenway, contact Michael Buehler at: Mbl@bostonraremaps.com, or get involved with the Southampton Greenway Friends group at: firstname.lastname@example.org.

 New Map of Area Bike Trails Available

 Local cyclists and visitors now have an updated bike trail map at their disposal.
 The Friends of the Northampton Trails and Greenways along with the Friends of the Manhan Rail Trail produced the map which is now being distributed for free through local libraries, bike shops and other outlets.

 The map includes “zoom ins” on both Easthampton and Northampton downtowns which allow for detail on local trails and roads.
 The map also includes parking information and the location of rest rooms throughout the network of trails in both cities.

 Production of the color maps was funded by small advertisements on the document.
-Both Friends’ groups extend sincere thanks to all the businesses and organizations that helped to support this project including:
+Both Friends’ groups extend sincere thanks to all the businesses, organizations and individuals who helped to support this project.